-Culture/Equity Training - Professional Development that focuses on better understanding and working with students who have traditionally been minoritized because of their ethnic, religious, racial, or language backgrounds.
+Culture/Equity Training - Professional Development that focuses on better understanding and working with students who have traditionally been marginalized because of their ethnic, religious, racial, gender identity, sexual orientation or language backgrounds.
 This may occur in district or be obtained through conferences and workshops.